ChristophKanzler/MetricSelectionFramework/README.md

 This code will simulate data for multiple digital health metrics for a reference (e.g., neurologically intact) and a target (e.g., neurologocially impaired) population.
 Based on these data, the proposed multi-step metric selection framework will be applied an all evaluation criteria and plots from the paper will be generated.

 This approach is expected to be applicable for any 1D, discrete digital health metric for that data for a reference (e.g., neurologically intact) and  target (e.g,. neurologically impaired) population is available.
-Ideally, one of these populations shoudl have test-retest data available as well.
+Also, one of these populations should have test-retest data available as well.

 The framework allows the selection of robust metrics that have highest potential for repeatedly assessing impairments based on discriminant validity, test-retest reliability, measurement error, learning effects, and inter-metric correlations.